GMOD/Apollo/docs/TestScript.md

 2.3) View

-   Check the ability to set and clear highlights, show plus/minus strands, show track label, resize quantitative tracks, color by CDS, and changing the color scheme (dark or light).
+   Check the ability to set and clear highlights, show plus/minus strands, show track label, resize quantitative tracks, color by CDS, and changing the color scheme (dark, light, grid, no grid).

 2.4) Tools